Chance The Rapper Capes For Kanye As President; Gets Dragged To The Ultralight Beam In The Sky

 I finally got the answer now.
 I understand.
 Yall trust Biden more than yall trust Ye.
 I think I understand why, I just don’t feel the same way.”

 Esqueeze us?
-The internet is all up on his case for his political beliefs and how he is out here caping for ‘Ye.
-Hit the flip to see all the slander coming his way.
+The Internet is all up on his case for his political beliefs and how he is out here caping for ‘Ye.

 Comments